Looking Under Every Rock & Tracing the Story of the Eternal Son, Jesus of Nazareth, The Christ and Into the Future

 One novelty of the series — among the other productions of the life of Jesus of Nazareth, which depict him more celestial — is his engagement between two historically verifiable schools of Pharisees, which the Rabbi consultant does affirm—known as Shammai and Hillel, which play out within the series and the drama.
 The latter aligned with Jesus’ teachings.
 The former was in control of the Sanhedrin and nationalists.
 The Sadducees inspired such nationalism through its political wing in a coalition with King Herod and by a terror wing of extremist assassin Zealots.
 Jesus recruited from these nationalists to renounce their evil ways; here, this ‘earthy’ Jesus’ pacifism finds traction in a realistic presentation that confronts the hyper—grace & faith only caricature of the proclamation of His gospel with His Jewish observance.

 Thus, amid the many strong words Jesus used against certain Pharisees, probably Shammaites, he most importantly told His followers to obey them (Matthew 23:1- 3), “Do what they say for they sit in the seat of Moses.”
 Still, conflations of legalists with hypocrite Pharisees permeate our understanding.
 So, going against those with authority in the Qehela (Cultivated Olive Tree) is a valid question, especially if Jesus was one of the Hillites or at least received by them.
 What gave him the authority to call out the clergy and highlight a religion, not an ethnic group framed as a nation?
-It seems that Jesus of Nazareth had no interest in overthrowing Rome.
+Along political lines, it seems that Jesus of Nazareth had no interest in overthrowing Rome.
+His mission was religious or spiritual.

 Moreover, he proclaimed religion as a spiritual action.
 When Jesus stated: “Don’t do what they do,” he affirmed the Qehal Jew over the Shammuti school or show-off Scribes and Pharisees, including opportunistic sola scriptura bound Sadducees who had no desire for Oral Torah observance.
 After all, who was the Apostle Paul but a Hillite taught by Gamaliel, who indeed echoed the position of our Lord against the ruling Sadducees and Shammaites, perhaps in a time of political and nationalistic manipulation?
 Again, these groups received His harshest words.
 They all went against Jesus of Nazareth and his inspiration toward the mission to the lost sheep of Israel, which came in many varieties due to the diversity of such an ethnic outreach and the grafting in (i.e., Idumea or Edom) and eventually the Gentiles or nations near and afar a process that has happened since Abraham’s Hagar (The Ger).